bryancastillo10/amoA_masterthesis/README.md

 # envi_masterthesis
-I am still a beginner in R but here is what I learned so far throughout the process of learning it for my master thesis
+I learned R for handling and visualization of my data during my master's degree thesis

 Using R vegan package for the statistical analysis and ggplot for establishing the plot